kiba/Writings/fac/chp21_after_the_war.md

 We didn't get anything down regarding enforcement of the Strategic Weapon Treaty.
 It's all based on a gentleman's agreement for now.

 Some of the kingdoms wanted to use independent huntsmen for enforcement.
 I basically said, "fuck no", not without further vetting.
+The last thing I want is a Salem plot waiting to happen.

 **Year 3, 230**